rfael/led-dot-clk/README.md

 # led-dot-clk

-Shelf clock with LED dot matrix display and NTP time synchronization on ESP32-C2
+Shelf clock with LED dot matrix display and NTP time synchronization on ESP32-C2 written in Rust (and embassy)

 ## Build